vamem9z-Moses/dotfiles/README.md

 In addition, there are a few prerequisites for the vim
 configuration:

+1. ctags
-1. CMake and the python libraries 2.7+ for YouCompleteMe
+1. CMake and the python libraries 2.7+ (libpython2.7-dev) for YouCompleteMe
 1. pysmell

 You'll also want to make sure that the Markdown.pl file is in ~/bin or change